Wiiseguy/node-streambuf/README.md

 ---
 Returns a new StreamBuffer that references the same Buffer as the original, but cropped by offset and offset + numBytes.

+.write(buffer: Buffer)
+---
+Writes the contents of another Buffer.

 .readByte()
 ---
 Alias for .readUInt8()